Understanding Starts

 "I can't explain my position under pressure"

-"I can articulate my views clearly in any situation"
+"I can articulate my views clearly in any room"

 "People who disagree are ignorant"